orbitalquark/textadept/docs/api.md

 <a id="textadept.editing.strip_trailing_spaces"></a>
 #### `textadept.editing.strip_trailing_spaces` (bool)

 Strip trailing whitespace before saving files.
+(Does not apply to binary files.)
   The default value is `false`.